-As requested, I’m sharing here a review about COL Financial EIP (Easy Investment Program) and their stocks list for 2019.
-Why should you invest using COL EIP Easy Investment Program and who should not invest COL EIP?
+As requested, I’m sharing here a review of COL Financial EIP (Easy Investment Program) and their stocks list in 2022.

 What is COL Financial EIP?

-COL EIP (Easy Investment Program) is an investment plan designed for stock market starters and beginners wherein you will be able to invest a fixed amount of money to buy shares of stocks (listed in the COL EIP program) regularly over a period of time following the concept of Peso-Cost-Averaging method.
+COL EIP (Easy Investment Program) is an investment plan designed for stock market beginners wherein you can invest a fixed amount of money to buy shares of stocks (listed in the COL EIP program) regularly over some time following the concept of Peso-Cost-Averaging method.

 Who should invest using COL Financial EIP?

-How would you know your stocks preference?
-Well, as a starter and beginner, COL has already chosen premium stocks included in the COL EIP list.
-All you have to do is choose which one to invest with.
-There are currently 18 stocks you can choose from and the companies listed in the EIP are expertly chosen and analyzed according to impressive growth and performance in the market.
-These companies will be here for many years and decades.
+There are currently 18 stocks you can choose from, and the companies listed in the EIP are expertly chosen and analyzed according to impressive growth and performance in the market.
+These companies are expected to still exist for many years and decades.

 - Ayala Corp.
 (AC)

 - Ayala Land, Inc. (ALI)

 - Aboitiz Power Corp.
 (AP)

 - First Metro Phil.
 Equity ETF (FMETF)